deployKF/website/content/reference/tools.md

     Coming soon...
 See [future tools](future-tools.md) for more information.

+---

 ## Tool Details

-The following sections provide details and descriptions for each tool.
+The following sections provide _details and descriptions_ of each tool which is _currently available_ in deployKF.

 {{ render_current_tools_details(tools_current) }}